pozi/PoziConnect/docs/m1s.md

 For each of the three to four M1 tasks in the picklist:

 * select respective M1 item from list
-* enter any credentials if prompted (if a username/password is required, enter the *database* credentials)
+* enter any credentials if prompted (if a username/password is required, enter the *database* credentials, as opposed to any *application* credentials you may use for accessing your property system)
 * click 'Start' (each task will take between half a minute and ten minutes)

 There are three or four tasks, depending on whether your council has been configured for importing any custom address locations.